Self-Supervised Learning Through Efference Copies: Results

 where we introduced $x''$ to always represent an input that is related to $x$ through $a_\mathrm{id} = 0$.
 We use $x''$ also for the second term that concerns the manipulation-related inverse model, to reflect that the loss is only applied in that condition.
 For additional convenience we write $j''$ to refer to the bin in which the value of $a_{k,\mathrm{manip}}$, relating $x$ and $x''$, falls.

 By integrating a confidence-estimate into the identity-related inverse model, we obtain and extend SSL methods such as ReLIC and ReLICv2.
 Furthermore, by defining the identity-related inverse model as a normal distribution, we obtain non-contrastive losses such as that of BYOL.
-For these derivations, see Appendices~\ref{sec:byol_recovery} and~\ref{sec:relic_recovery}.
+For these derivations, see Appendices~\aref{sec:byol_recovery} and~\aref{sec:relic_recovery}.
 Interestingly, the loss for VICReg~\citep{bardes2022vicreg} is of the same type as derived from S-TEC's principles for a normally-distributed identity-related inverse model.